emojicode/emojicode.github.io/src/reference/specification.md

 The Emojicode Engine should have the ability to execute the given bytecode file regardless of the underlying operating system and system architecture.
 Bytecode instruction instruct the Engine what to do.
-It may be of pariticular intereset that the Emojicode Bytecode is on a higher level than other bytecode formats of other programming languages.
+It may be of particular interest that the Emojicode Bytecode is on a higher level than other bytecode formats of other programming languages.